 Consultant in digital transformation

 David Fayon is a mentor for start-ups, member of several associations and think tanks working for the development of digital technology in France.
 He co-authored this year "Pro en réseaux sociaux" (Vuibert) and "La transformation digitale pour tous" (Pearson).
+David Fayon is Head of the Innovation and Foresight Ecosystem at a major group, a mentor for start-ups, the author of books on digital technology including "La transformation digitale pour tous!"
+(Pearson) and "Pro en réseaux sociaux" (Vuibert), and a member of think tanks promoting the development of digital technology in France.
+He also holds a PhD and is a former senior official for post and communications.
 Twitter : @fayon